-With that, she turned on wobbly stilettos and marched right back through the double doors which led up the side of the house to the stables.
-He watched her disappear with as much hauteur as she could muster, all 165cm of her, in those label-out garments he hadn't a clue about the names of, except that they must, by definition, have been more than he paid out in six months on his entire cost of living.
+With that, she turned on wobbly stilettos and clattered across the Provencale tiles, through the double doors to the steps which led up the back of the house to the stables.
+He watched her disappear with as much hauteur as she could muster, all 159cm of her, in those label-out garments he hadn't a clue about the names of, except that they must, by definition, have been more than he paid out in six months on his entire cost of living.

-He looked down at himself and how he'd fallen.
-By the standards of everyday folk, as Melissa had once been, his gladrags still stood up - she'd have said they were three years out of date yet she'd been the one who'd chosen them.
-His leather shoes were smart and polished, his fine cords were well cut, his leather jacket was soft and fitted him carelessly yet well.
-It was one of two outfits he maintained and the rest was outdoor gear for the island.
+He looked down at himself - the gladrags still stood up - she'd have said they were three years out of date, yet she'd been the one who'd chosen them.
+His leather shoes were still smart and polished, his fine cords were well cut, his leather jacket was soft and fitted him carelessly.
+It was one of two outfits he maintained, the rest outdoor gear for the island.

-The first had been his friend from blogging days, Stephen Brown, who'd put him straight on his first visit.
+And it hadn't been easy setting up the island.
+His friend from blogging days, Stephen Brown, had put him straight on his first visit.

-'No-one raises crops of any worth on an island in a temperate climate, Miles.
+'No-one relies just on crops on an island in a temperate climate, Miles.
 The best and most profitable agricultural undertaking would be the raising of sheep or other ovine creature.
 Salt-tainted pasture gives a distinctive and delicious flavour to the meat.